zeh/moremath/README.md

 * A power of two value that is equal to or higher than the input value.

+### `getUniqueNumber():number`

+Returns a unique number for this session.
+This is simply a global integer sequence, starting at 1.

+Returns:

+* A unique integer for the session.

 ### `isPowerOfTwo(value:number):Boolean`

 Returns whether a number is a power of two (2, 4, 8, 16, etc).